-Intrexon Corporation, a corporation affiliated with Randal J. Kirk, who serves as a director of ours, has indicated an interest in purchasing up to approximately shares of common stock in this offering.
-However, because indications of interest are not binding agreements or commitments to purchase, Intrexon may elect not to purchase any shares in this offering.
+Intrexon, which is affiliated with Randal J. Kirk, who serves as one of our directors, has indicated an interest in purchasing up to \$10,000,000 of shares of our common stock in this offering at the public offering price.
+Because this indication of interest is not a binding agreement or commitment to purchase, Intrexon may elect not to purchase shares in this offering or the underwriters may elect not to sell shares in this offering to Intrexon.
+The underwriters will receive the same discount from any shares of our common stock so purchased as they will from any other shares of our common stock sold to the public in this offering.

 An investment in our common stock involves a high degree of risk.
-Before deciding whether to invest in our common stock, you should consider carefully the risks described below and discussed under the section captioned "Risk Factors" contained in our Quarterly Report on Form 10-Q for the period ended September 30, 2011, which is incorporated by reference in this prospectus supplement and the accompanying prospectus, in its entirety, together with other information in this prospectus supplement, the accompanying prospectus, the information and documents incorporated by reference, and in any free writing prospectus that we have authorized for use in connection with this offering.
+Before deciding whether to invest in our common stock, you should consider carefully the risks described below and discussed under the section captioned "Risk Factors" contained in our Quarterly Report on Form 10-Q for the period ended September 30, 2013, which is incorporated by reference in this prospectus supplement and the accompanying prospectus, in its entirety, together with other information in this prospectus supplement, the accompanying prospectus, the information and documents incorporated by reference, and in any free writing prospectus that we have authorized for use in connection with this offering.
 If any of these risks actually occurs, our business, financial condition, results of operations or cash flow could be harmed.
 This could cause the trading price of our common stock to decline, resulting in a loss of all or part of your investment.
 The risks described below and in the documents referenced above are not the only ones that we face.
 Additional risks not presently known to us or that we currently deem immaterial may also affect our business.